 Explore a range of faiths, events and visiting chaplains at Curtin University.

-Buddhism follows the teachings (Dharma) of Lord Buddha.
+Buddhism follows the teachings (Dharma) of the Buddha.

 A religion based on the person and teachings of Jesus Christ.

 Hinduism is a major and ancient world religion which began in South Asia and comprises of many systems of philosophy, belief, and ritual.

 A monotheistic faith as revealed through the Prophet Muhammad as the messenger of Allah.